SharanKarthik-SharK/cyclistic-case-study/README.md

 Observations:

-The table below shows the all column names and their data types.
+  1. The table below shows the all column names and their data types.
 The ride_id column is our primary key.

-- **Check for missing values and record types:**